kensukekita/xmdwallet/README.md

 Install latest cmake

-Download and unzip boost 1.55 from here : https://sourceforge.net/projects/boost/files/boost/1.55.0/boost_1_55_0.zip/download
+Download and unzip the latest boost zip from boost.org

 open a developer command line for visual studio 2013 and go to the boost folder